ezEngine/docs-src/pages/docs/projects/projects-overview.md

 You can use ezEngine entirely without the editor.
 In that case, you do not need to create a project, at all.
 Your [application (TODO)](../runtime/application/application.md) is your project and you set up things like the [fileSystem](../runtime/filesystem.md), the [plugins](../custom-code/cpp/engine-plugins.md) and so on, entirely from code.

 It is more convenient, though, to maintain your project through the editor.
-To create a new project, open the editor's [dashboard](../editor/dashboard.md) (*Editor > Show Dashboard*) and select **New** from the top-right corner:
+To create a new project, open the editor's [dashboard](../editor/dashboard.md) (*Project > Show Dashboard*) and select **New** from the top-right corner:

 ![Dashboard](../editor/media/dashboard-projects.png)